dvdinth/onedl-mmdetection/docs/en/user_guides/config.md

 # Learn about Configs

-MMDetection and other OpenMMLab repositories use [MMEngine's config system](https://onedl-mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html).
+MMDetection and other OneDL Lab repositories use [MMEngine's config system](https://onedl-mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html).
 It has a modular and inheritance design, which is convenient to conduct various experiments.

 ## Config file content